ValeriaKharchenko/social_network/README.md

         [x] - It will now update join requests button and show (even after leaving the page) [ Works per session only ]

         //events

-         IME SELECTION - is now working and can select different times if in future (status dosen't change immidiately if selected time is in past, needs 2-3 clicks to update)
+        TIME SELECTION - is now working and can select different times if in future (status dosen't change immidiately if selected time is in past, needs 2-3 clicks to update)

     <!-- Followers -->